decibling/whitepaper/content/en/docs/auction-marketplace/benefits.md

 Return payment method:
 Return has a specific interest rate for each different case.

 However, in all cases, the interest rate is calculated on an annual basis and is automatically paid to.........
-Staker's Wallet every 5 or 10 days.
+Staker's Wallet every 5 days.

 Stakers who stake in the middle of a term will receive Return in the following term.